-- Debits permitted is only for closure of account. - Branches are advised not to insist for the submission of A2 form, purpose of remittance and physical presence of the account holder at the time of closure of deposits.
+- Debits as applicable to an NRE account will be applicable. - Branches are advised not to insist for the submission of A2 form, purpose of remittance and physical presence of the account holder at the time of closure of deposits.
 However branches have to ensure bonafides of the transaction.